rosekairu/A-SixtySec-Pitch/README.md

 ### Support and contact details

-If you have any comments, suggestions, questions, or contributions, please email me at [rosekairu@gmail.com]
+If you have any comments, suggestions, questions, and/or contributions, please email me at [rosekairu@gmail.com]

 ### [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/rosekairu/A-SixtySec-Pitch/blob/master/LICENSE) <br>